mordax7/ansible-role-librespot/README.md

 Dependencies
 ------------

-Like mentioned previously the only dependencies the roles have is if you want to have the java type of installation this will require you a java role.

-#### Important
 The roles will build each of the applications from the sources on your source machine before pushing the artifact to your target system.
 Therefore it is required that your source machine matches all the required dependencies for building the projects.